-HSS Hire Group plc QCA Code application 16 May 2022
+HSS Hire Group plc QCA Code application 8 June 2023

 Principle QCA Guidance Application by HSS Hire 1.
 Establish a strategy and business model which promote long-term value for shareholders The board must be able to express a shared view of the company's purpose, business model and strategy.
 It should go beyond the simple description of products and corporate structures and set out how the company intends to deliver shareholder value in the medium to long-term.
-It should demonstrate that the delivery of long-term growth is underpinned by a clear set of values aimed at protecting the company from unnecessary risk and securing its long-term future.
-Refer to the Strategic Report which can be found in the 2021 Annual Report ("FY21 ARA") (pages 1 to 45).
+It should demonstrate that the delivery of long-term growth is underpinned by a clear set of values aimed at protecting the company from unnecessary risk and securing its long- Refer to the Strategic Report which can be found in the 2022 Annual Report ("FY22 ARA") (pages 1 to 41).
 This includes details on the Group's strategic priorities, progress made against those priorities through measuring KPIs and how this creates shareholder value.
-The Group's values are referred to in various sections of the FY21 ARA, particularly page 2, and how those values positively impact the business and its colleagues.
-2. Seek to understand and meet shareholder needs and expectations Directors must develop a good understanding of the needs and expectations of all elements of the company's shareholder base.
+The Group's values and how they positively impact the business and its colleagues are referred to in various sections of the FY22 2.
+Seek to understand and meet shareholder needs and expectations term future.
+Directors must develop a good understanding of the needs and expectations of all elements of the company's shareholder base.
 The board must manage shareholders' expectations and should seek to understand the motivations behind shareholder voting decisions.
-The Board and senior management engage regularly with major shareholders and in FY21, despite the challenges of the COVID-19 pandemic, the Company held its AGM with all shareholders being able to hear the business of the meeting and submit questions in advance.
+ARA, including pages 10 and 11.
+The Board and senior management engage regularly with major shareholders through calls, emails and face-to-face meetings and in FY22, the AGM provided the opportunity for all shareholders to engage with the Board, both the Executive and the Non-Executive Directors.